 The Chemistry Building for Colorado State University (CSU) is a new 61,578 gsf laboratory building.
 The labs are for synthetic chemistry research and include organic, inorganic and biosynthesis disciplines.
-The building includes 4 laboratory floors plus a mechanical penthouse.
+The building includes four laboratory floors plus a mechanical penthouse.
 The building program spaces house open labs, lab support rooms, lab cores, offices for faculty and graduate researchers, and collaboration space.
-Hord Coplan Macht is the architect, in joint venture with Ratio.

 Several guiding principles were developed early on to help inform the decision making, resulting in a streamlined, efficient, and simple design that meets the research needs of today and the future: